Space-Turtle0/PythonComputer/README.md

 4) Make sure you open with VSC or PyCharm!
 Otherwise you won't be able to edit it.
 5) Congrats!
 You now have access to the files.

+# Warning:
+Any unintentional change may cause a problem during execution!
+If you did by mistake check the original file and revert the changes.
+*Or just do Ctrl + Z*
+Otherwise, make sure you know what your doing before making a crucial change!

 # [New Python Computer]
 - If you're using the new 2019pc.py
 Its straight forward.